Home advantage: Factors related to the location and the venue

 Sometimes the unique attributes of a stadium create a home-field advantage.
 The unique off-white Teflon-coated roof of the Hubert H. Humphrey Metrodome trapped and reflected noise to such an extent that it was distracting or even harmful.
 This, combined with the color of the roof, caused opposing baseball players to commit more errors in the Dome than in other ballparks.
 While this is no longer an issue for opponents of the Minnesota Twins with that team's 2010 move to the open-air Target Field, it remained important to the many college baseball teams that played games in the Dome until its late 2013 closing.
-Hard Rock Stadium, the home stadium of the NFL's Miami Dolphins, is designed in such a way that when the sun is overhead, the home sideline is in the shade while the visitors sideline is directly in the sun's path.
+Hard Rock Stadium, the home stadium of the NFL's Miami Dolphins, is designed in such a way, following renovations, that when the sun is overhead, the home sideline is in the shade while the visitors sideline is directly in the sun's path.
 This, combined with the hot tropical climate South Florida receives, can lead to differences of up to 30 F-change or more between the two sidelines, with the visiting sideline temperature getting as high as 120 °F (49 °C).
 The parquet floor at the Boston Celtics' former home of Boston Garden contained many defects, which were said to give the Celtics, who were more likely to be familiar with the playing surface, an advantage.
-During the 1985–1986 season, the Larry Bird-led Celtics posted a home court record of 40–1; this record (since tied by the 2015-2016 San Antonio Spurs) still stands in the NBA.
+During the 1985–1986 season, the Larry Bird-led Celtics posted a home court record of 40–1; this record (later tied by the 2015-2016 San Antonio Spurs) still stands in the NBA.
 Memorial Gymnasium, the venue for men's and women's basketball at Vanderbilt University, was built in 1952 with the team benches at the ends of the court instead of along one of the sidelines, a setup that was not unusual at the time.
-However, the configuration is now unique in U.S. major-college sports, and has been said to give the Commodores an edge because opposing coaches are not used to directing their teams from the baseline.
-Cherry Hill Arena, a New Jersey–based arena in the southern suburbs of Philadelphia, had a number of idiosyncrasies that its home teams used to their advantage but earned the arena an extremely poor reputation, including a slanted ice surface that forced opponents to skate the majority of the game uphill and lack of showers for the visiting team.
+However, the configuration is now unique in U.S. major-college sports, and has been said to give the Commodores an edge, because opposing coaches are not used to directing their teams from the baselines.
+Cherry Hill Arena, a New Jersey–based arena in the southern suburbs of Philadelphia, had a number of idiosyncrasies that its home teams used to their advantage, but earned the arena an extremely poor reputation, overall, including a slanted ice surface that forced opponents to skate the majority of the game uphill, and lack of showers for the visiting team.

-Sports Illustrated, in a 17 January 2011 article, reported that home crowds, rigor of travel for visiting teams, scheduling, and unique home field characteristics, were not factors in giving home teams an advantage.
-The journal concluded that it was favorable treatment by game officials and referees that conferred advantages on home teams.
-They stated that sports officials are unwittingly and psychologically influenced by home crowds and the influence is significant enough to affect the outcomes of sporting events in favor of the home team.
+Sports Illustrated, in a 17 January 2011 article, reported that home crowds, rigor of travel for visiting teams, scheduling, and unique home field characteristics were not factors in giving home teams an advantage.
+The journal concluded it was favorable treatment by game officials and referees that conferred advantages on home teams.
+They stated that sports officials are unwittingly and psychologically influenced by home crowds, and that is significant enough to affect the outcomes of sporting events in favor of home teams.